HAEBEA is a joint Methodist, United Reformed Church and Anglican Ecumenical Area.

 In 1989, the West Essex United Area was established made up of four Methodist Churches, four United Reformed Churches, plus the joint Anglican/Methodist work that had begun at churches in Great Parndon.
 The Area included churches in Harlow, Roydon, Epping and North Weald.

-In September 2006, a new and larger Ecumenical Area was formed from the merger of the West Essex United Area with the Lee Valley North circuit to form the Herts And Essex Border Ecumenical Area (HAEBEA), adding churches in Waltham Cross, Hoddesdon, Hertford, Ware and Watton-on-Stone.
+In September 2006, a new and larger Ecumenical Area was formed from the merger of the West Essex United Area with the Lee Valley North Methodist Circuit to form the Herts And Essex Border Ecumenical Area (HAEBEA), adding churches in Waltham Cross, Hoddesdon, Hertford, Ware and Watton-on-Stone.
 United Reformed Churches in Ongar and Hatfield Heath also joined the new Area.

-The Son, Jesus the Christ, our Lord and Saviour, The Holy Spirit.
+The Son, Jesus the Christ, our Lord and Saviour,

 The Holy Spirit, at work in our lives and the world.

 - We rejoice in the riches of the traditions we have inherited and seek to share them more fully with one another in the unity, which is the will and gift of God.